Getting Around The Yucatan

 Ferry To Holbox

 The journey between Chiquila and Holbox is a 25-minute ferry ride on the Holbox Ferry.
-It roughly costs between $5-10 to ride the ferry.
+You’ll find 3 places to leave from to get to Isla Mujeres: Puerto Juarez, Playa Tortugas, and Playa Caracol.
+It costs between about $14 to $30 to ride the ferry.
 You can buy tickets online.

 For hotel recommendations for every budget, check out our Holbox Hotel Guide